VolkanSah/PoisonIvory/README.md

 ##  Usage

 1. Clone the repository
-2. Run `python3 cms_security_monitor.py create-config` to generate a default config
+2. Run `python3 PoisonIvory.py create-config` to generate a default config (soon!)
 3. Edit the configuration file to match your target
 4. Run scans or start continuous monitoring: